Gingival Phenotype and Dental Crowding in Pediatric Patients

 Summary

-The aim of this study is primarily to assess the periodontal phenotype in pediatric patients at different stages of dental transition and to investigate a possible association between a thin periodontal biotype and severe dental crowding in childhood.
+This study aims to assess the periodontal phenotype in pediatric patients across different stages of dental transition and to investigate a possible association between a thin periodontal biotype and severe dental crowding.

 Conditions